 In May 1955 he moved to First Division rivals Cardiff City, and in two seasons he was a first team regular and scored 18 league goals, two of which came in his debut against his former club Sunderland.
 He also undertook his National Service while at Cardiff, working in Nantgarw Colliery.
 When Cardiff were relegated to the Second Division in 1957 Jock moved on and signed for Third Division neighbours Newport County.
 McSeveney missed only 12 of the 184 league games Newport played in his four years at Somerton Park, scoring 51 goals.
 He was therefore a prominent and experienced Third Division player when Hull City offered a chance to head to the East Coast in 1961.

 McSeveney was on the Hull City coaching and scouting staff for several years before being appointed manager at Barnsley in July 1971.
 He led the Tyles for only one season but settled in the town and lived there for 50 years.
 After a spell managing Home Farm in Ireland, McSeveney was appointed assistant manager to ex-Scottish international Allan Brown at Nottingham Forest in 1974, but was let go early in 1975 when Brian Clough took over the manager’s hotseat.
 McSeveney then went on to manage Waterford in Ireland and the international teams of Guyana and Oman, before becoming assistant manager at Sheffield United in the late 1970s.
 For nearly 30 years after his managerial career ended, McSeveney was a scout for numerous clubs including Manchester United.
+In his later years he regularly attended supporters’ functions dedicated to his former clubs.
+He died in December 2020.

 Date/Place of Birth: 8 February 1931, Shotts